mas-bandwidth/gafferongames/content/post/state_synchronization.md

 ## Introduction

-Hi, I’m Glenn Fiedler and welcome to <b>Networked Physics</b>, my article series on networking a physics simulation.
+Hi, I’m Glenn Fiedler and welcome to <b>Networked Physics</b>, my article series about networking a physics simulation.

 In this article we round out our discussion of networked physics strategies with **state synchronization**, the third and final strategy.